 When an Agave plant flowers, it can have a giant stalk up to 20 feet tall with 20 to 30 side branches and each side branch with hundreds of small yellow flowers.

-Shortly after moving back to Colorado, one of the Century Plants/Parry’s Agave in the local xeric gardens shot up one of these tall stalks and bloomed.
+During my time in Colorado, one of the Parry’s Agave plants in the local xeric gardens shot up one of these tall stalks and bloomed.
+It was a big deal and I recall it even being mentioned on the local news!

 The photo gives you the scale of just how tall these flowering stalks get.
 Hard to believe that comes from the smallish plant!